-Setting up the WSUS servers was easy.
-However, understanding how the two WSUS servers interacted was a different story.
-Here are a few problems I encountered, but have since resolved.
-If you’re finding that the updates on your disconnected WSUS server are not downloading even after you have imported the metadata and copied the files to the server, check and confirm the following:
+If you’re finding that the updates on your disconnected WSUS server are not downloading after you imported the metadata and copied the files to the server, check the following:

 - Make sure Store update files locally on this server is selected

 - If you have express files one one server, you need to have them on the other server.